glasnt/talks/2017_07_DDDSydney/slides.md

 Hi!
 I'm Katie.

-If you'll indulge me, I'm going to quote verbatium from my speaker profile
+If you'll indulge me, I'm going to quote verbatium from my speaker bio

-I've worn many hats over the years, but i'm currently a board member fo r Linux Australia[1], core develpoer on the beeware project, operations engineer at Ambiata, public speaker, and conference organiser.

-When I"m not doing all those thing, I enjoy cooking, making tapestries and
+When she's not changing the world she enjoys, cooking, making tapestries, and

 ---